scandex/AskMRCoach/README.md

 https://askmrcoach.herokuapp.com

 ##How to use
-Select the champions and roles of your teanmates or enemies and put the poro in your preferred rol
+Select the champions and roles of your teammates or enemies and put the poro in your preferred rol and the click the Recommend Button

 ##How the system works

+###Public database acces:
+mongodb://askmrcoach:askmrcoach1@ds023388.mlab.com:23388/ritochallenge

 ##Tech specs